 Most applicants’ first experience with your company is their interaction with your job posting.
 The words and phrases you use to describe the position at your dealership can really make an impact on your candidates — both positively and negatively.
 Take a look at your open positions: do you use gender identifiers?
 Are there equivalent experience options available instead of a required college degree?

 Dealerships in particular need to be aware of the language they use; even common descriptors or buzzwords can give the impression that your business prefers candidates of a certain gender or level of education.
 For example, most open sales roles insinuate that candidates have to be strong or aggressive, traits typically associated with men.
-Pay attention to what you’re saying without saying and experiment with wording to draw in diverse candidates.
+Pay attention to what you’re saying without saying and experiment with wording to draw in diverse candidates and be proactive in your efforts to close the gender gap.

 Cultivate an inclusive culture